 From 11:45 AM UTC, Binance has announced it will temporarily suspend ETH and ERC-20 token withdrawals and deposits until after the hard fork occurs.

 The Ethereum core developers had previously wanted EIP-1559 to release on July 14.
 However, as specified by Tim Beiko on GitHub, the proposed date shifted to account for the upcoming difficulty bomb.

 On 6 July, Beiko submitted a pull request for the mainnet activation of the London upgrade at block 12,965,000.
-This date has now ben confirmed.
+This date has now been confirmed.

-The London hardfork is also live on the three Ethereum testnets, following Rinkeby's upgrade on 7 July.
+The London hardfork is currently live on the three Ethereum testnets, following Rinkeby's upgrade on July 7.

 The block number for London is unchanged, and still is 12 965 000.
 Node operators using an affected client MUST upgrade to the latest version.